PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - For `Carried Interest`
   - Same as common column.
 - Records are sorted in the descending order of Grand Date.
 - Each records have one expand button.
-On click, expand that Grant.
+On click of expand icon, expand that Grant.
 - On click of row expand that grant.
   - When Grant is expand then show `Reduce` icon.
 On click, reduce that grant.
 - On hover shows hover effect.